- Code IDEC8053

 This course is available for on-campus & remote (online) learning.
 All students participate in interactive, real-time classes.

 This course provides a broad coverage of environmental economics for Master and PhD-level students.
 The course covers market failure, the economics of pollution control, market-based instruments, environmental cost-benefit analysis, environmental valuation, the environment and the economy, global environmental problems, and other topics.
-Students will apply economic approaches to analyse policy options to better manage the environment at both the local and global levels.
+Students will apply economic approaches to analyse policy options to better manage the environment at the local, national, and global levels.

 Upon successful completion, students will have the knowledge and skills to:

-- Understand of the discipline of environmental economics, including its key principles and methods.
+- Demonstrate expertise in the discipline of environmental economics, including its key principles and methods.

 - Use economic techniques to analyse environmental problems.